 All disconnects within the UPS at the rectifier input, inverter output and for backfeed protection shall be circuit breakers.
 Contactors shall not be used for these functions.
 The UPS shall provide, as an option, the ability to control remote breakers furnished by others located in the input switchboard for rectifier input feed and/or the backfeed protection function, instead of locating such breakers within the UPS cabinet.
-The breaker controlling rectifier input shall be controlled by an undervoltage release; the remote backfeed breaker shall be controlled by a shunt trip mechanism.
+The breaker controlling the rectifier input shall be controlled by an undervoltage release and shall include a motor operator (furnished by the UPS manufacturer if the breaker is internal to the UPS and by others if the breaker is remote, in which case the UPS manufacturer shall provide the necessary interface); the remote backfeed breaker shall be controlled by a shunt trip mechanism.
 Voltage sensing capability and auxiliary contacts for both of these remote breakers shall be required and supported by the UPS.